silviucocan/eleventy-base-blog/content/blog/secondpost.md

 tags:
   - number 2
 ---
-Leverage agile frameworks to provide a robust synopsis for high level overviews.
-Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
-Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.
+Top 5 Languages to Learn for Beginners
+Are you interested in learning how to code but don't know where to start?
+In this post, we will list the top 5 programming languages that are ideal for beginners, discussing their features, ease of learning, and applications.

 ## Section Header